-- 3.3.16 Although the Government has signalled its intention to revoke the Regional Spatial Strategy, the Borough Council is mindful of the judgement in Cala Homes (South) Ltd v Secretary of State for Communities and Local Government (No. 2) that it remains unlawful for the Local Development Framework not to have regard to the RSS. - 3.3.17 The foundations of the production of this Core Strategy have been based on conformity with the North West RSS, the Borough Council being satisfied that what RSS proposed was appropriate for Copeland.
-We are additionally satisfied that the Core Strategy is based on robust evidence that it responds adequately and effectively to the Borough's needs and aspirations, independently of what the RSS prescribed.
-The main text of the Core Strategy is self-justifying and does not refer to RSS; but Topic Paper 3 contains an analysis of how this strategy conforms to it.
+3.3.16 The North West Regional Spatial Strategy was in place during the production of this Core Strategy and was formally revoked on 20th May 2013.
+The foundations of the production of this Core Strategy have been based on conformity with the North

+- West RSS, the Borough Council being satisfied that what RSS proposed was appropriate for Copeland. - 3.3.17 We are additionally satisfied that the Core Strategy is based on robust evidence and that it responds adequately and effectively to the Borough's needs and aspirations, independently of what the RSS prescribed.
+The main text of the Core Strategy is self-justifying and does not refer to RSS; but Topic Paper 3 contains an analysis of how this strategy conformed to it.

-The National Planning Policy Framework
+The National Planning Policy Framework (NPPF)

-3.3.18 The NPPF was published in draft in July 2011 and finally in March 2012, when production of the Core Strategy was at a very advanced stage.
+- 3.3.18 The NPPF was published in draft in July 2011 and finally in March 2012, when production of the Core Strategy was at a very advanced stage.
 In detail (such as in terms of transport, retail and town centres, sustainable development and the natural environment), much of what it prescribes is a continuation in briefer form of existing national planning policy.
 It does, however, have a more explicit stress on using the planning system to promote growth, subject to the requirement for development to be sustainable.
-It also requires, in the absence of the abandoned regional targets, that proposals in development plans be backed up by evidence.

-- 3.3.183.3.19 Copeland needs development to modernise and diversify the economy and to provide a better range of housing and a better quality of life for our people, whilst respecting and nurturing our exceptional environment.
+It also requires, in the absence of the abandoned regional targets, that proposals in development plans be backed up by evidence. - 3.3.19 Copeland needs development to modernise and diversify the economy and to provide a better range of housing and a better quality of life for our people, whilst respecting and nurturing our exceptional environment.
 The Borough Council believes in taking a positive approach and working proactively with applicants to enable development to be approved which will achieve this.
-This plan is pro-development and should be read as supporting the presumption in favour of sustainable development contained in the National Planning Policy Framework. - The emerging Core Strategy and Development Management Policies have been reviewed to make sure that they are consistent with the new thrust of national planning policy.
-As Copeland's focus has been focussed consistently on attracting development and promoting growth in a sustainable way, we believe that the published policies conform with the NPPF.
-They are also demonstrably supported by evidence, presented in the published evidence base documents and topic papers. - 3.3.203.3.21 NPPF references are supplied in the text boxes at the foot of policies throughout the Development Plan Documents.
+This plan is prodevelopment and should be read as supporting the presumption in favour of sustainable development contained in the National Planning Policy Framework. - 3.3.20 The emerging Core Strategy and Development Management Policies have been reviewed to make sure that they are consistent with the new thrust of national planning policy.
+They are also demonstrably supported by evidence, presented in the published evidence base documents and topic papers.